Isovitexin

 Isovitexin (homovitexin or saponaretin) is a flavonoid, namely the apigenin-6-C-glucoside.
 In this case, the prefix 'iso' does not imply an isoflavonoid (the position of the B-ring on the C-ring), but the position of the glucoside on the flavone, in comparison to vitexin.

 Natural occurrence

-It can be found in the passion flower, Cannabis, oat, and the açaí palm.
+Isovitexin has been found in passion flower, Cannabis, oat, and the açaí palm.
+Buckwheat contained the highest concentration among the sources tested.